TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### UsePointsandBlending

-Enable or disable the use of points between each section of an ActorMultiVertex and use blending modes into it.
+Enable or disable the use of points between each section of an ActorMultiVertex or NotePath and use blending modes into it.

 Possible values are ``0`` or ``1``.
 0 is ``No`` and 1 is ``Yes``.